roddicki/phonegap-ratchet/README.md

 # phonegap-Ratchet template
-1.This is a demo phonegap application  that shows [Ratchet](https://github.com/maker/ratchet) working with (PhoneGap)[http://phonegap.com].
+This is a demo phonegap application  that shows [Ratchet](https://github.com/maker/ratchet) working with (PhoneGap)[http://phonegap.com].

-2. It is ready for testing and further development.
+It is ready for testing and further development.

-3.Note it does not contain a config.xml file
+Note it does not contain a config.xml file

-4.It uses the ratchet framework see http://goratchet.com/ for documentation
+It uses the ratchet framework see http://goratchet.com/ for documentation

 How to use
 ----------
-1.Create a new phonegap project using Phonegap cli or desktop app 2.Replace the www directory with this repository.
+1.Create a new phonegap project using Phonegap cli or desktop app

+2.Replace the www directory with this repository.

 More information